ivoa/cosmopterix/docker/hsqldb/README.md

 This container is based on the Cosmopterix [Java](../java/8) base container.
-The container build script downloads and installs version 10.12.1.1 of the [Apache Derby](https://db.apache.org/derby/) database from the Apache website.
+The container build script downloads and installs version 2.3.3 of the [HyperSQL](http://hsqldb.org/) database from the Apache website.

 Running the container with no arguments will create a new database, with random database name, user name and password.